A man stands at a counter window ready to buy a money order.

 If you typically use money orders to pay big monthly bills (like rent), one alternative is doing an ACH transfer.
 According to the Consumer Financial Protection Bureau, an ACH transfer allows you to electronically move money between bank accounts.
 This is a good option for domestic payments.

 If you have recurring monthly bills you need to pay, another option to consider is paying with your credit card directly.
-According to information from the State of Georgia, the merchant may still charge you credit card convenience or surcharge fee, but this still may be a more affordable option than doing a cash advance.
+According to information from the State of Georgia, the merchant may still charge you credit card convenience or surcharge fee, but this may be a more affordable option than doing a cash advance.

 How to avoid money order scams